The fundamental theorem of cubical small cancellation theory: Non-positively curved cube complexes

-If $N(\Gamma_S)$ is not embedded, then we proceed as in the previous case and get a proper subdiagram $D_{\Gamma_S}$ of $D$ with at most two exposed cells, a contradiction.
+If $N(\Gamma_S)$ is not embedded, then we proceed as in the previous case and get a proper subdiagram $D_{\Gamma_S}$ of $D$ with at most two corner squares and no spurs, a contradiction.
 Thus $N(\Gamma_S)$ embeds.
 One of $\Gamma_S$-components has $2$ exposed squares and fewer cells than $D$, a contradiction with the induction assumption. \end{itemize} Thus carriers of hyperplanes embed in $D$.

-Suppose, contrary to $2$-Greendlinger Condition, that $D$ has at most two corner-squares.
-We now show that $D$ is collared.
-If $D$ had no corner-squares, then any $\Gamma(e)$-component, for any boundary edge $e$ would have $\leq2$ corner-squares and obviously less cells than $D$, which would contradict the induction assumption.
+\begin{stepp}The diagram $D$ satisfies $2$-Greendlinger condition.\end{stepp} Suppose, contrary to $2$-Greendlinger Condition, that $D$ has at most two corner-squares.
+We now show that in this case $D$ is collared.
+If $D$ had no corner-squares, then any $\Gamma(e)$-component, for any boundary edge $e$ would have $\leq2$ corner-squares, no spurs and obviously less cells than $D$, which would contradict the induction assumption.
 Thus $D$ has some corner-squares.
 By Lemma~\ref{collaredbyhyperplanes} it suffices to verify that all hyperplanes dual to edges containing corners are collaring.
 Let $e'$ be such an edge.
-If $\Gamma(e')$ was not collaring then one of $\Gamma(e')$-components would have two exposed cells and fewer cells than $D$, which is impossible by the induction assumption.
+If $\Gamma(e')$ was not collaring then one of $\Gamma(e')$-components would have at most two corner-squares, no spurs and fewer cells than $D$, which is impossible by the induction assumption.
 See Figure~\ref{bigonss}.
 Thus $D$ is collared.